Logging data to text file.

 How do I log data to a live file as it is being collected?

-Both MultiPing and PingPlotter can use the alert system to log live data (as it is being collected) to a text file.
+You can use PingPlotter’s alert system to log live data (as it is being collected) to a text file.